-Primary Teaching Team: These are the folks who are able to access the Canvas page and are responsible for submitting grades.
+- Primary Teaching Team: These are the folks who are able to access the Canvas page and are responsible for submitting grades.
 Any questions about assignments, formal accommodation requests, grades or course mechanics should be addressed to one of these people.

-Support Teaching Team: These people are significantly involved in teaching and/or facilitating the course, but do not have access to the Canvas page.
-They can answer most of your questions, just nothing about grades or Canvas.

-Guest Instructors: We are very fortunate to have instructors and researchers from UF and all over the world participate as guest instructors and facilitators for parts of the course.
-See the GeoSPACE website for bios and a full list of collaborators.
+This year, only Dr. Marshall has access to the Canvas page. - Support Teaching Team: These people are significantly involved in teaching and/or facilitating the course, but do not have access to the Canvas page.
+This year the Support Teaching team is Dr. Lis Gallant (co-lead instructor), and teaching assistants Alex Bearden and JJ Ruse. - Guest Instructors: We are very fortunate to have instructors and researchers from all over the country participate as guest instructors and facilitators for parts of the course.
 None of these people have access to the Canvas page or gradebook.
-You can message them on Discord, They love to talk about science and careers so don't let this amazing roster of scientists go under-utilized!
+But you can message them on Discord to chat and they love to talk about science and careers so don't let this amazing roster of scientists go under-utilized!